fwmechanic/k_edit/README.md

          * to access this setting (which may be host-global!): right click on the icon in the console window title bar and select Properties, then the Options tab
          * "relaunch" seems to mean closing and reopening the console window (not rebooting the OS).
  * K has no "virtual memory" mechanism (as M did); files are loaded in toto into RAM; K WILL CRASH if you attempt to open a file that is larger than the biggest malloc'able block available to the K process (now that all OS's default-deploy their x64 variant (and K is buildable as an x64 app) this is practically never a concern).
- * K operates on ASCII files; is has no support for Unicode/UTF-8/MBCS/etc. content (it's a text-editor, not a word processor).
+ * K operates on ASCII files; it has no support for Unicode/UTF-8/MBCS/etc. content (it's a text-editor, not a word processor).
 I am increasingly entertaining the possibility of adding UTF-8 support.

 # Building